Auroville for the Conscious Traveler: Art, Farms, and the World's Most Unusual Community

 The Beach Nobody Knows

 Auroville's coastline is quiet and undeveloped — a jarring contrast to the tourist-packed beaches of Goa.
 Best at sunrise.
 Small cafes serve fresh fish and South Indian coffee.
 Kallialay Surf School offers lessons (1,500-2,500 INR).
-The nearby Repos beach has even fewer visitors.
+The nearby Repos beach draws even fewer visitors.

 Pondicherry Connection